software-students-fall2022/python-package-exercise-project-3-team-11/README.md

 pipenv shell
 ```

 3. Create a Python program file that imports the package and uses it.
-- Check the [functions](#functions) to implement in program
+Check the [functions](#functions) section to see implementation in program.
-- e.g. from passwordManagerAscii import validate and then print(validate_password('@A23124')) (replace validate_password('@A23124') with any module name and function that exists in the package) .

 4. Run the program using this command
 ```